kermit4/cjp2p-rust/README.md

 - break apart functionality more and use different names and repos
 - focus on enabling devs, i've done enough demoning
 - ethphone..and chat in it ..and pong
+- the final sha256 should be a thread..this is in git stash but not reviewed
+- /update
+- make pull git stash
+- kind of heavy on bandwith forever if someone requests something that just plain doesnt exist, static or /latest
+- the /ping chat should really do the please reply in advance somehow
+- make useful chat interface, for me
+- i cant tell if this noise IK is forward secret or not anyway, if not, just prefer FastEncrypted